-Please, have your funeral director contact the parish office before making any funeral arrangements involving St. Matthew.
-If you are not working with a funeral home yet, please call the parish and they will involve our priests as soon as possible and they will lead you through the process.
+Please have your funeral director contact the parish office before setting a date or making funeral plans involving St. Matthew.
+If you are not working with a funeral home yet, call the parish, and they will guide you through the process.

-In the Catholic Tradition, the Funeral Mass demonstrates this faith in Jesus’ victory over death and our involvement in that resurrection.
-During the Mass, songs, readings, prayers, blessings, ceremonies, and symbols are specifically used to express this faith.
+In the Catholic Tradition, the Funeral Mass demonstrates faith in Jesus’ victory over death.
+During the Mass, songs, readings, prayers, blessings, ceremonies, and symbols express this faith.
 Listed below are some of the elements present in a Funeral Mass.

-The priest’s vestments color - The clergy usually wear white vestments.
-The color white represents Easter, weddings, baptisms, and other happiness, joy, and victory events.
-This is not only a time for grieving over the loss of a loved one but a celebration of their entrance through death into life eternal.
+The priest’s vestments color—The clergy usually wears white vestments.
+White represents Easter, weddings, baptisms, and other happiness, joy, and victory events.
+This is not only a time for grieving over the loss of a loved one but also a celebration of their entrance through death into life eternal.
 The church also allows for violet or black vestments to be worn.

 Music - The hymns and songs generally selected are light and joyful.
 Easter music proclaiming the Lord’s resurrection is appropriate.

 Bible passages - More than seventy scriptural readings are available for a funeral liturgy.
 There are two options.
-The first is from the Old Testament, one from the New Testament, and one from the gospels.
+The first is from the Old Testament, the New Testament, and the gospels.
 The second option is from either the Old or New Testament and one from the gospels.

-The Easter Candle - This candle, placed in the sanctuary for fifty days after Easter, symbolizes the risen Christ living among us who has conquered sin and death.
-This candle is carried in a procession or placed before the casket as a reminder that the deceased shares in this victory of Jesus over the powers of darkness.
+The Easter Candle—This candle, placed in the sanctuary for fifty days after Easter, symbolizes Christ living among us who has conquered sin and death.
+It is carried in a procession or placed before the casket as a reminder that the deceased shares in Jesus' victory over the powers of darkness.

 The sprinkling of the casket - The priest sprinkles holy water over the casket to remind the deceased first baptism.